 Acute conditions should be treated with a slightly lower dosage, and can be treated more often.
-For example, an acute sprained ankle could be treated twice or three times a day - but the dosage with each treatment should be at the low end of the recommendations, about 2 J/cm2,
+For example, an acute sprained ankle could be treated 2x or 3x per day - but the dosage with each treatment should be at the lower end of the recommendations, about 2 J/cm2.
 Chronic conditions can be treated with a higher dosage, with more time in between visits.
-For example, a patient with chronic low back pain could be given a dosage of 10J/cm2, and a relatively high total dosage of roughly 5000J, but they would only need to be seen once or twice a week.
+For example, a patient with chronic foot pain could be given a dosage of 10 J/cm2, and a high overall dosage (1000-2000 J), but they would only need to be seen 1-2x per week.